How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 Recommended: 1 per person participating

 Coordinate with your group.
 Everyone pulls at the same time for maximum visual impact.
-THE STARTER (EG25) at ~$12 each keeps the per-person cost low.
+The EG25 at $8 each ($7 per can in 10-packs) keeps the per-person cost low.
+Always confirm the venue allows smoke before anyone pulls a ring.

 For Film/Commercial Production